Tesla Model S Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Tesla Model S are $1,740 a year for full coverage insurance.
-Comprehensive costs on average $414 a year, collision insurance costs $800, and liability is $390.
-Liability-only coverage costs around $438 a year, and high-risk coverage costs around $3,788.
-Teen drivers cost the most to insure at up to $6,234 a year.
+Estimated insurance rates for a Tesla Model S are $1,740 a year for full coverage.
+Comprehensive insurance costs an estimated $414 a year, collision costs $800, and liability insurance is $390.
+Liability-only coverage costs around $438 a year, with high-risk coverage costing $3,788 or more.
+Teenage drivers pay the most at $6,234 a year or more.

 Average premium for full coverage: $1,740

-Full coverage includes $500 deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 states and Model S trim levels.
+Includes $500 policy deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Rates include averaging for all states and Model S trim levels.

-For a 40-year-old driver, Tesla Model S insurance rates range from as low as $438 for basic liability insurance to a high of $3,788 for a driver who requires high-risk insurance.
+For a 40-year-old driver, insurance rates for a Tesla Model S go from as low as $438 for just the minimum liability insurance to a high of $3,788 for a policy for a high-risk driver.

-Choosing to live in a large city can have significant affects on insurance rates.
-Rural areas are shown to have a lower frequency of physical damage claims than larger metro areas.
-The diagram below illustrates how your location can change car insurance rates.
+Choosing to live in a large city has a significant impact on insurance rates.
+More rural locations are statistically proven to have a lower frequency of accident claims than densely populated cities.

 Use the form below to get customized rates for your location.